What is aJazzNoise?

 Submissions:

-*Defining the ‘aJN aesthetic’ is probably a thankless, ‘painting-the-Forth-Bridge’ kind of task but as a rough and ready jumping-off point: some element of improvisation, jazz of the free variety, noisy (but rarely pure noise), avant-garde, skronk, drone-y, musique concrète, ambient (but only if it comes with blood on the floor), abstract, aleatoric, experimental, progressive, or contains aural ingredients that are just downright weird, would be a good start.
+*Defining the ‘aJN aesthetic’ is probably a thankless, ‘painting-the-Forth-Bridge’ kind of task but as a rough and ready jumping-off point: some element of improvisation, jazz of the free variety, noisy (but rarely pure noise), avant-garde, skronk, drone-y, musique concrète, ambient (but only if it comes with a little blood on the floor), abstract, aleatoric, experimental, progressive, or contains aural ingredients that are just downright weird, would be a good start.

 Tell us what you think...